cptgrey/KK_UniformUniforms/README.md

 ## How does it work?
 The plugin adds a set of controls to the class menu to set a color scheme for all the characters simultaneously.
 When you apply this color scheme, two things happen:
 - All colors are changed to the current color scheme.
-- All non-uniform tops and bottoms are set to random school uniforms.
+- All non-uniform tops and bottoms are set to random school uniforms, unless you select a specific uniform to apply.
-- All emblems are set to the current school emblems
+- Option to set uniform emblems to the current school emblem.
-- The checkboxes at the bottom lets you choose which options you want to apply.

 ## UI Overview
 # <img src= "https://raw.githubusercontent.com/cptgrey/KK_UniformUniforms/master/Assets/menu.png">